-During FY22, we will be looking further into the sourcing and supply of the raw material cotton that are used to make the products that we sell.
+We will continue to monitor the sourcing and supply of the raw material cotton that are used to make the products that we sell.
 If we become aware that any factories or other raw material suppliers involved in the Chrisco supply chain are connected with the use of forced labour, exploitation of workers or other modern slavery practices, we are committed to addressing this and putting appropriate remediation processes in place.